Skip to content

 On receipt of an application, the proposed domain name will typically be raised for review on the same or next business day.
 If more information or supporting documentation is needed from either the applicant or a third party to determine eligibility as required by the Schedule A of .au Domain Administration Rules: Licensing, processing times will vary based on when it is received.

-Once the application has been processed, the nominated account contact will receive an email either confirming that that domain name has been registered or that the domain name has been rejected (including the grounds on which the registrar was unable to approve the application).
+Once the application has been processed, the nominated account contact will receive an email either confirming that that domain name has been approved, pending payment, or that the domain name has been rejected (including the grounds on which the registrar was unable to approve the application).

 2. Domain name lifecycle